2022 Future Dates to Come

 We’ll leave the mainland this afternoon and travel a short portion of the Overseas Highway.
 This famous 127-mile road has 42 bridges that connect dozens of islands all the way to our final destination, fabulous Key West.

-After breakfast at our hotel, we will spend a portion of our day scuba diving (for those who are already certified) or snorkeling (for those without scuba experience).
+After breakfast at our hotel, we will spend a portion of our day snorkeling in the aquamarine waters off Key Largo.
 Weather permitting, we will visit the famous bronze statue Christ of the Abyss (submerged under the crystal clear water) and explore the wildlife and beauty of the coral formations at Dry Rocks.

 Day 4: Kayaking Through Mangroves; Experience Native Keys Flora and Fauna